hg-jt/emacs.d/README.md

 This repository is configured to exclude everything in `./site-lisp` and `./elpa` from source contorl.
-This means that you can install packages using elpa or by copying the elisp files into `./site-lisp` (which has been configued to be on the load-path).
+This means that you can install packages using ELPA or by copying the elisp files into `./site-lisp` (which has been configued to be on the load-path).
 All local configuration should go in `site-lisp/default.el`.